Faith

 After the war, Mario left the graves of his wife and children in Nadara and fled to the United States.
 Through many difficult life lessons, he was destined to learn that what was intended for evil God works for good.

-Neither makeup nor stage presence could hide the news commentator’s pale ghostly appearance as he struggled to get his words out.
+Neither makeup nor stage presence could hide the commentator’s pale ghostly appearance.
+He struggled to get his words out.

-Three couples, thrown together by fate and entangled in a quest to live through the meltdown of society, discover that one of them has the answer that will enable them to survive.
+Three couples, thrown together by fate and entangled in a quest to live through the chaos, found that one of them had the answer everyone needed to survive.

 When American missionaries first visited Mindoro Island, The Philippines in the early 1950s, they found forty-five thousand indigenous people waiting for them.
 The Mangyan people believed from dreams, visions, and divine visitations that “a strange-looking people” would come…